BetonQuest/BetonQuest/docs/Documentation/Packages-&-Templates.md

 ## Packages

 All quests you create are organized into packages.
 A single package can contain one or multiple quests - it's up to your liking. **It is very important to have a good understand of packages.
-Read this page carefully.**
+Read the packages chapter carefully.**

 ### Structure

-A package is a folder with a _package.yml_ file.
-It must be placed inside the `BetonQuest/QuestPackages` directory.
+A package is a folder with a "_package.yml_" file.
+It must be placed inside the "_BetonQuest/QuestPackages_" directory.
 Additionally, you can create extra files or sub-folders inside a package to organize your quest the way you want.
-Sub-folders of packages that contain a _package.yml_ are separate packages, they do not belong to the surrounding package in any way.
+Sub-folders of packages that contain a "_package.yml_" are separate packages, they do not belong to the surrounding package in any way.

 Let's take a look at a few examples: